ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 # DbContextFactory

-The recommended approach to solving the issue described above is creating a `DbContext` instance on a per-operation basis using an `IDbContextFactory`.
+The recommended approach to solving the `DbContext` concurreny issues is creating a `DbContext` instance on a per-operation basis using an `IDbContextFactory`.

 We can register a [pooled](https://docs.microsoft.com/en-us/ef/core/performance/advanced-performance-topics?tabs=with-constant#dbcontext-pooling) `IDbContextFactory` like the following.